-But the declassified documents relating to these matters give a very different picture.
-These sources show that U.S. policy in the period leading up to the 1972 accords was not rooted in the theory of strategic stability.35 It was not as though the basic tenets of that theory were accepted as first principles, and that key officials then developed their proposals taking those principles as their point of departure.
-The fundamental idea that both sides should have survivable forces-that the most stable strategic relationship was one in which neither side could limit damage to itself in any major way (through either counterforce or population defense)-is not what drove U.S. policy.
-When U.S. policymakers considered ideas for limitations of various sorts, what mattered to them was whether a particular step would give an advantage to the United States, not whether it would contribute to "stability"-although concerns about stability did sometimes play a secondary role in these discussions.
+The declassified documents relating to these matters, however, give a very different picture.
+It is quite clear from those sources that U.S. policy in the period leading up to the 1972 accords was not rooted in the stability theory.35 It was not as though the basic tenets of that theory were accepted as first principles, and that key officials then developed their proposals taking those principles as their point of departure.
+The fundamental idea that both sides should have survivable forces-that neither side should be able to limit damage to itself in any major way (through either counterforce or population defense) because that would make for the most stable strategic relationship-did not really drive policy.
+Instead, a number of ideas for limitations of various sorts were considered; and in deciding which of them to adopt, what really mattered was whether they were to America's advantage, not whether they contributed to "stability"-although concerns about stability did sometimes play a secondary role in these discussions.

-Scholars did not have to wait for classified documents to be released to reach this conclusion.
-Steven Miller, in a superb dissertation completed in 1988, convincingly showed that the policies "prescribed and required by the modern theory of arms control" had "not been embraced by either superpower."
-The key point here should have been clear to anyone who read the first volume of Kissinger's memoirs, published in 1979.
-The main concern at the beginning of the Nixon administration, as it emerges from Kissinger's account, was that the Soviet missile buildup was proceeding rapidly, whereas the United States was not building any new missiles and had no plans to do so
+But one did not have to wait for the documents to be released to reach this conclusion.
+Steven Miller, in a superb dissertation completed in 1988, was able to show quite convincingly that the policies "prescribed and required by the modern theory of arms control" had "not been embraced by either superpower."
+36 And indeed the key point here should have been clear to anyone who read the first volume of Kissinger's memoirs, published in 1979.
+The main concern at the beginning of the Nixon administration, as it emerges from Kissinger's account, was that the Soviet missile buildup was proceeding quite rapidly, whereas the Americans were not building any new missiles and had no plans to do so over the next few years.
+In deciding on an arms control policy, the central U.S. goal was therefore to put some brake on the Soviet program-but in working toward that goal the United States would avoid putting any real limit on what it itself would be doing.
+And the Soviets, Kissinger wrote, actually agreed to a deal of that sort, the five-year interim agreement on offensive forces that was one-half of the 1972 SALT package.
+In exchange, the Americans agreed to ban the large-scale deployment by both sides of ABM systems-but that was scarcely a concession, Kissinger pointed out, because Congress was not going to fund a major ABM program in any case.
+The aim had been not to "stabilize" the

-^{34.} See, for example, Garthoff, "SALT I," pp. 3-4, 8 (where he suggests that both the United States and the Soviet Union accepted the stability theory); and Richard Burt, "The Relevance of Arms Control in the 1980s," Daedalus, Vol. 110, No. 1 (Winter 1981), pp. 162-163 (where he argues that U.S. policy was based on the stability theory, but that Soviet officials did not accept it).
-For later comments reflecting that view of U.S. policy, see, for example, Charles Glaser and Steve Fetter, "National Missile Defense and the Future of U.S. Nuclear Weapons Policy," International Security, Vol. 26, No. 1 (Summer 2001), p.
-57; Michael Krepon, "Moving Away from MAD," Survival, Vol. 43, No. 2 (2001), p.
-85; William Walker, "Nuclear Enlightenment and Counter-Enlightenment," International Affairs, Vol. 83, No. 3 (May 2007), pp. 435-436; and George Lewis and Frank von Hippel, "Limitations on Ballistic Missile Defense-Past and Possibly Future," Bulletin of the Atomic Scientists, Vol. 74, No. 4 (2018), pp. 200-201.
+Charles Glaser and Steve Fetter, "National Missile Defense and the Future of U.S. Nuclear Weapons Policy," International Security, Vol. 26, No. 1 (Summer 2001), p.
+57 (link); M. Krepon, "Moving Away from MAD," Survival, Vol. 43, No. 2 (2001), p.
+85 (link); William Walker, "Nuclear Enlightenment and Counter-Enlightenment," International Affairs, Vol. 83, No. 3 (May 2007), pp. 435-436 (link); and George Lewis and Frank von Hippel, "Limitations on Ballistic Missile Defense-Past and Possibly Future," Bulletin of the Atomic Scientists, Vol. 74, no. 4 (2018), pp. 200-201 balance but to reach a deal that was in America's interest-and that goal, he insisted, had been achieved.
+The five-year "freeze on numbers" of missiles called for in the SALT agreement, he wrote, "stopped no American program; it did arrest a continuing Soviet program that was deploying over 200 ICBMs and SLBMs a year.
+In exchange for this we accepted a limit on ABM, our bargaining chip, which our Congress was on the verge of killing anyway."
+37